 If you have doubt over the finesse of a technique that is often dismissed then take a look at some of the close up shots; I have created forms that are so detailed you almost need a magnifying glass to appreciate them.

-Dare is for sale and is painted in a selection of industrial enamels blended to my own formula.
+Dare is painted in a selection of industrial enamels blended to my own formula.
 It measures 130cm x 120cm by 44 mm deep.
 It was painted onto a flat piece of triple primed Belgian canvas then hand stretched by me over a solid kiln-dried hardwood frame (museum graded) and stapled on the reverse.
-This piece of contemporary art is ready to hang.